SFDigitalServices/sf-dahlia-pattern-library/README.md

 ## Deploying to Heroku

 The Heroku application is served out of the `dist` directory which is the static HTML output of the pattern library.
 This directory is ignored from git and recreated every time you run `npm start`.

 To deploy the application (run this from the project directory):

 * `./deploy.sh [appname]`
 * `appname` is an optional argument, which will create and deploy to a new heroku app:
-  * `sf-dahlia-pattern-library-[appname]` (if it doesn't already exist).
+  * `sf-dahlia-pl-[appname]` (if it doesn't already exist).
-  * For example: `./deploy.sh testing` will deploy to `sf-dahlia-pattern-library-testing.herokuapp.com`
+  * For example: `./deploy.sh testing` will deploy to `sf-dahlia-pl-testing.herokuapp.com`
-* This works from any branch, for example if you have checked out the `dev` branch and you `./deploy.sh new-menu` then the dev branch will be deployed to `sf-dahlia-pattern-library-new-menu.herokuapp.com`
+* This works from any branch, for example if you have checked out the `dev` branch and you `./deploy.sh new-menu` then the dev branch will be deployed to `sf-dahlia-pl-new-menu.herokuapp.com`

 ## Structure
 Pattern library is organized from the abstract to the discrete, small to large.